 Alcor Software R&D Solution vs. Virtual Teams

 In the case where either hiring outsourced or in-house virtual teams might not satisfy your needs, there is a solution for you.
 Imagine having a full-fledged development team that effectively completes your tasks in another country – under your brand with lower wages and taxes – and all of this being 100% compliant with the law.

 It can become a reality if you create an R&D development hub.

-For example, Alcor is an international recruitment services provider that can help you set up such a center in one month and hire up to 30 dedicated software engineers in just 6 months.
+For example, Alcor is an international recruitment services provider that can help you set up a remote office for a software development team of 20+ programmers in under 3 months.
 Our team recruits dedicated in-house developers that can work both at home offices and/or a physical software center of your company.

 For example, Eastern European developers of an IT product company that manufactures an AI platform for B2B sales, People.ai, enjoy a mixed schedule now during the pandemic.
 But before the company found our solution, they had been working with different service providers which slowed down the offshoring process.
 Eventually, they reached out to us and received an office in 4 weeks, over 25 loyal developers, plus the full cycle of back-office functions.

 Why is our model different from virtual teams?

 1. You manage your Eastern European R&D branch directly.